Vegas (1978 TV series): Crossovers

 In the season-three premiere of Charlie's Angels titled "Angels in Vegas", Robert Urich does a cameo as his Vegas character Dan Tanna at the end of the episode.
 This episode aired the week before the Vegas series premiere.

 Syndication

 Vegas began airing in off-network syndication shortly after its cancelation in the early 1980s.
 It was also one of the first shows to premiere on FX when that channel began in 1994; FX ceased airing episodes around 2000.
-In July 2015, Vegas began airing on the Decades network.
-In November 2021, Vegas began airing on MeTV Plus.
+In July 2015, Vegas aired on the Decades network.
+In November 2021, Vegas began airing on MeTV+.
 On August 30, 2022, Vegas began airing on Heroes & Icons as part of the Day Shift programming block.

 Home media

 CBS DVD (distributed by Paramount) has released all three seasons of Vegas on DVD in a Region 1 box set on May 2, 2017.
 In Region 4, Madman Entertainment has released the first season on DVD in Australia.